Fifth Sunday in Lent – Tuesday

 If these should hold their peace, the stones would immediately cry out. – Luke 19:40.

-Christian, open your heart and lips to confess Christ the Crucified as your Savior!
+Christian, continue to open your heart and your lips to confess Christ, the Crucified, as your one and only Savior!

 PRAYER. – Savior, O Savior, help me lest I shun the shame of Thy cross!
-Help me loudly, freely, and publicly to confess Thee to be my dear Savior and the only Savior of the world.
-Most certainly, Thou didst not let shame nor death stop Thee from to saving me; Thou wilt confess me, a miserable sinner, to be Thine own in the presence of Thy Father and all the holy angels.
-Create, then, in me, O my Lord and Savior, that fruit of the lips which consists in giving thanks to Thy name.
+Help me loudly, freely, and publicly to confess Thee to be my dear Savior, and the only Savior for the world.
+Most certainly, Thou didst not let shame nor death stop Thee from saving me; Thou wilt confess me, a miserable sinner, to be Thine own in the presence of Thy Father and all the holy angels.
+Create, then, in me, O my Lord and Savior, that fruit of the lips, which more and more consists in giving thanks to Thy name.
 Amen.

 Ashamed of Jesus, that dear Friend On whom my hopes of heaven depend?